NickMcWay/InFrame/PRIVACY_POLICY.md

-# Cofy Privacy Policy
+# InFrame Privacy Policy

 **Last updated:** September 16, 2025

 ## 1. Introduction
-Cofy ("App," "we," "us," or "our") lets you capture context selfies by pairing a scene photo with your reaction shot.
+InFrame ("App," "we," "us," or "our") lets you capture context selfies by pairing a scene photo with your reaction shot.
 This privacy policy explains what information the App touches, how it is used, and what choices you have while using the current beta build.

 ## 2. Information We Process